knaw-huc/textsurf/README.md

 ReStructuredText, this service may still be useful.
 For heavy markup like XML or JSON it is not recommended as character-based addressing makes little sense there.

-*Q: How does this relate to RFC5147?*

-[RFC5147](https://datatracker.ietf.org/doc/html/rfc5147) specifies URI fragment identifiers for text/plain media type, in the form of, e.g: `https://example.org/test.txt#char=10,20`.
-It is a *fragment specification* and therefore applies to the client-side, not the server side.
-Textsurf, on the other hand, is a server.
-Clients who want to implement textsurf support can translate RFC5147 compliant URIs to textsurf API calls, which is modelled after the same specification.
-This effectively shifts the burden to the server instead of the client and letting textsurf do the job of returning the fragment.